230201, Server1: http://farbe.li.tu-berlin.de/index.html or Server2: http://color.li.tu-berlin.de/index.html

 For links to the chapter E Colour Metrics, Differences, and Appearance (2023), under work, see

-Content list of chapter E: EEA_I in English or EGA_I in German.
+Summary of chapter E: eea_s in English or ega_s in German.

-Summary of chapter E: EEA_S in English or EGA_S in German.
+Summary of chapter F: fea_s in English or fga_s in German.

-Example content part EEAI of some available parts EEAI to EEZI: EEAI in English or EGAI in German.
+Example content part eeaI of some available parts feai to fezi: feai in English or fgai in German.

-Example images part EEAS of all 26 parts EEAS to EEZS: EEAS in English or EGAS in German.
+Example images part eeas of all 26 parts feas to fezs: feas in English or fgas in German.

 Welcome to a website colorimetry and colour image technology